-Revenue for 2013 increased 2% due mostly to rate increases and sales to other utilities.
+Revenues for 2013 increased by 2% due mostly to rate increases and sales to other utilities.
 Net income jumped 30% on the revenue increase and reduced costs.
-Cash from operations followed suit and jumped nearly $100 million.
+Cash from operations followed suit and rose nearly $100 million.

 Faced with growing long-term demand for electricity, along with pressure to keep prices low, NPPD has implemented plans to increase transmission capacity.
 With a goal of getting of 15% it energy from renewable sources by 2025, the company is exploring alternative fuel sources for future plants.
 With 45% of NPPD's energy supply coming from coal in 2011, the company was looking to cleaner alternatives, such as wind power and biomass in order to meet stricter environmental regulations.
 In 2014 it signed a deal to purchase wind power from Sempra, a move that put it within sight of its goal to have 10% of its power generation come from renewable sources.